 It could not miss in our list the most touristic town of all, which also have been shot several well-known films such as The Orphanage for example.
 Between mountains and sea, this corner stands out for its old town as well as for its beautiful beaches.
 We can walk along its famous San Pedro promenade, take a dip in the spectacular Gulpiyuri beach or visit its cider houses.

-Obviously, Asturias does not only have these charming villages, there are many more that you may find more beautiful although these are the most known and visited.
+Obviously, Asturias does not only have these charming villages, there are many more that you may find more beautiful although these are the most known.
 If you’ve been wanting to know more, why not visit Asturias?

 If we are fond of sport, nature and especially hiking, in Asturias we will find a wide range of routes on foot or bicycle that we can do.
-If we have made the Way of Saint James, surely we will be curious to know the different itineraries that the North of Spain offers us.
+If we have made the Camino de Santiago, surely we will be curious to know the different itineraries that the North of Spain offers us.

 You may also be interested: